At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a cover letter that explains why you are the ideal candidate for this temporary role.
-Mention your understanding of the infrastructure sector and your adaptability to temporary positions.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your enthusiasm for the role and the company.
+Mention your understanding of the infrastructure sector and how your skills align with their needs.

 How to prepare for a job interview at SF Recruitment (Manchester)